Practice 'Two-Way' Conversations

 "That will help you remember the habit," says Keepers, who directs the Adult ADHD Clinic at Oregon Health and Science University in Portland.

 With enough practice, you won't need to speak your reminders aloud.
+You can say them to yourself in your head.

 Try Mindfulness Meditation